 Travelers also have the option of departing from the Gare d'Aix-de-Provence station, which is centrally located but requires a connection.
 The journey takes 50 minutes via TER regional trail to Marseille, followed by a 2:40 TGV to Nice Ville following the same coastal route.

 Nice’s Ville station is located in the town center, a 20-minute walk from the beach.
 Aix's TGV station is 20 minutes outside the Old Town and requires a further taxi or bus ride from the center.
 TGV and OUIGO tickets should be booked well ahead of time online for the best selection and prices.

-The bus is a fast and economical option, taking just 3 hours from door to door, but lacks the scenic views and multiple daily departures of the train journey.
+The bus is a fast and economical option, taking just three hours from door to door, but it lacks scenic views and multiple daily departures of the train journey.

-FlixBus leaves four times a day from Aix’s Krypton station (a 30-minute walk or 10-minute taxi ride south of La Rotonde) and reaches Nice’s central Gare Routier station in 2:50.
+FlixBus leaves four times a day from Aix's Krypton station (a 30-minute walk or 10-minute taxi ride south of La Rotonde) and reaches Nice's central Gare Routier station at 2:50.

-Lignes Express Régionales buses leave from the central Aix-de-Provence Gare Routier station just three times a week and reach Nice Cote d’Azur (NCE) airport in just over 2 hours.
-These are a good choice if the airport is your final destination, but require a further 20-minute tram or taxi ride to reach the Old Town.
+Lignes Express Régionales buses leave from the central Aix-de-Provence Gare Routier station just three times a week and reach Nice Cote d'Azur (NCE) airport in just over two hours.
+These are a good choice if the airport is your final destination but requires a further 20-minute tram or taxi ride to reach the Old Town.